By far the closest person to Laura Palmer, despite everything, was Bobby Briggs.

 We don’t know what has happened in the intervening years, whether or not he has a partner or a family.
 We don’t know if anyone is aware of the deputy he killed as a teen.
 It is unlikely that he is still involved in drug running, or no doubt the major would have foreseen that, too.

-Part 9 made it clear the the Major has foreseen all of the events in his son’s life and has left behind the knowledge that will be needed to put him in the right place at the right time.
+Part 9 made it clear that the Major has foreseen all of the events in his son’s life and has left behind the knowledge that will be needed to put him in the right place at the right time.
 Only Bobby knows the location of Jack Rabbit’s Palace, and can take the Sheriff and Hawk there at the indicated time (253 now interestingly being both a time and a distance).

 We can only hope he makes it to the end, and becomes the one to carry on his father’s good work in the dark woods of Twin Peaks.